jamesw98/ghsfl-docs/competition_format.markdown

 * A referee

 #### Strip Assignments
 <span style="color:yellow">Strip assignments are based on the number of fencers each school brings.
-If a school brings more than 19 fencers, they are expected to bring 2 strips and 2 referees.
+If a school brings more than 19 fencers, they are required to bring 2 strips and 2 referees, unless told otherwise by the Tournament Coordinator.
+If a school bring more than 40, the school may be required to bring 3 or 4 refs.
 This can always change from tournament to tournament.
 The GHSFL Tournament Coordinator will send out strip assignments the week before the tournament.
 If you know your school consistently brings more than 19 fencers, be prepared to hire 2 referees for most tournaments.</span>

 ## Submitting Rosters
 <span style="color:yellow">Only listed team parents or faculty sponsors should be submitting rosters.</span>